Cáceres Ciudad del Baloncesto

 Cáceres Ciudad del Baloncesto, also named as Cáceres Patrimonio de la Humanidad for sponsorship reasons, is a professional basketball team based in Cáceres, Extremadura, Spain.
 It plays in the LEB Oro, the second in importance in Spain after ACB League.

-The club should not be confused with Cáceres Club Baloncesto, the former elite team in the city, which was dissolved in 2005.
+The club is distinct from Cáceres Club Baloncesto, the former elite team in the city, which was dissolved in 2005.

 History

 Cáceres Ciudad del Baloncesto was founded in 2007 as a merger of two teams from Cáceres city: